ColeMaurer/FULLSTACK-APP/ReadMe.md

 3. Build and populate the database:
 *** You may need to install python packages prior to running these scripts ***
 *** These are listed at the top of the files, or just trying to run them will
 *** result in errors that tell you what is needed.
+Make sure to install 'newtulipy'
   - type "python3 Create_db.py"
   - type "python3 Populate_Stocks.py"
   - type "python3 Populate_Prices.py"